cev-api/Wurst7-CevAPI/README.md

 - Novel design where it implements a toggleable modified AimAssist setting whilst falling
 - Adds toggleable MaceDMG hack on impact

-### SpearAssist
-- Adds configurable hold and dash boosts (capped at vanilla Flight speeds) whenever you charge a spear and hold attack.
-- Highlights distant spear targets with MobESP's current render style or a glow fallback when MobESP is disabled, using a customizable color and distance.
-- Keeps AimAssist running during spear charges and automatically re-represses right-click whenever the spear drops.

 ### WindChargeKey
 - Bind switching then throwing a wind charge to a key
 - Delay, silent and auto jump settings